Poetic Hustla'z

-Poetic Hustla'z was an American rap group from Cleveland, Ohio, with three members: Boogie Nikke, Tony Tone and Mo!
+Poetic Hustla'z was an American hip hop group from Cleveland, Ohio, with three members: Boogie Nikke, Tony Tone and Mo!
 Hart.
 They first appeared together on the Bone Thugs-N-Harmony song "Shotz To Tha Double Glock" from the album E. 1999 Eternal in 1995.
-They released their debut album, Trials & Tribulations, in 1997 on Mo Thugs.
+They released their debut album, Trials & Tribulations, in 1997 on Mo Thugs Records.

 Background

-Soon after Bone Thugs-N-Harmony became a multi-platinum success story, they began looking for home-grown Cleveland talent to sign to their label, Mo Thugs Records.
-The first in the family was Poetic Hustla'z, formed by Mo!
+Bone Thugs-N-Harmony signed Poetic Hustla'z to their label, Mo Thugs.
+The group was formed by Mo!
 Hart, Tony Tone, and Boogy Nikke.
 Boogy Nikke appeared on the Intro of B.O.N.E.
-Enterpri$e (Bone Thugs-N-Harmony) album "Faces of Death."
-As a trio they first appeared in 1995 on the song "Shotz To Tha Double Glock" from Bone Thugs-N-Harmony's album E. 1999 Eternal, and later on the Mo Thugs Family all-star project album Family Scriptures in 1996, then recorded their debut album, Trials & Tribulations, for release in November 1997.
+Enterprise (Bone Thugs-N-Harmony) album "Faces of Death."
+As a trio they first appeared in 1995 on the song "Shotz To Tha Double Glock" from Bone Thugs-N-Harmony's album E. 1999 Eternal, and later on the Mo Thugs Family all-star project album Family Scriptures in 1996.
+After signing to Mo Thugs, they recorded their debut album, Trials & Tribulations, for release in November 1997.

 Trials & Tribulations peaked at number 96 on the Billboard Top R&B/Hip-Hop Albums.
 Along with singles, music videos were released for two songs: "Trials & Tribulations" and "Day & Night" featuring Layzie Bone.
 The video for "Trials & Tribulations" features cameo appearances by Bizzy Bone and Flesh-n-Bone.